masher92/UKCP18/RainfallRegionalisation/WetVsAllHourPercentiles.md

 ### Link between wet-hour proportion and percentile precipitation values

-Pattern in mean and lower percentiles (95th, 97th, 99th) matches the pattern in the wet hour proportion.
-But this isn't because the wet hour proportion influences these statistics...
+The spatial pattern in plots of the mean and lower percentiles (95th, 97th, 99th) over the Leeds region match the spatial pattern found when the wet hour proportion is plotted.
+However, there is no causation between wet hour proportion and these statistics calculated on all hours of the data (there would be if it was wet hour percentiles).

 <p align="center">
 <img src="CalculateStatsForClustering/Figs/wet_prop_EM_mean.png" width="242  title="Original 1km grid" />
 <img src="CalculateStatsForClustering/Figs/jja_mean_EM_mean.png" width="250"  title="Original 1km grid" />
 <img src="CalculateStatsForClustering/Figs/jja_p97_EM_mean.png" width="250"  title="Original 1km grid" />
 <p align="center"> Figure 2.
 Proportion of hours which are wet (left), mean JJA precipitation (middle), 97th Percentile JJA precipitation (right)  <p align="center">

+To investigate this further, in Figure 3 the wet hour proportion is plotted against the values of various statistics (max, mean, percentiles) using data from cells across the Leeds region.
+In these, it can be seen that there is a strong positive relationship between the proportion of days which are wet, and the intensity of the more intense events.
+That is, in locations where it rains more, it also rains harder.
+This relationship breaks down somewhat when moving to higher percentiles.
+This may be due to these more extreme events becoming more localised.

 <p align="center">
 <img src="CalculateStatsForClustering/Figs/em01_MeanVsWetHourProp.png" width="200"  title="Original 1km grid" />